raisultan/pac/readme.md

 4. PAC: given a ticket prioritizes and categorizes it to be one of available categories.

-5. Event Composer: composes BI event from original ticket and any data outputed or used during processing
+5. Updater: corrects already PACed ticket with given priority and category.

 ### Constraints
 1. Ticket Body Max Characters: 500 characters.